sedaprotocol/seda-overlay-ts/README.md

     ```bash
     make init
     ```
     * Verify/edit the generated config in `./.seda/<network>/config.jsonc`.
-By default this should create a new folder for you in the `.build/docker/.seda/`, which initiates per network.
+By default this should create a new folder for you in the `.build/docker/.seda/`, which initializes a new folder for each network.

 2.  **Stake:** Stake your SEDA tokens.
     ```bash